farhat-lab/who-analysis/README.md

 ## TO-DO:

-1. Exclude positions in resistance-determining regions for genetic relatedness matrix calculation.
+1. Check whether we have all samples in the SNP matrices (`/n/data1/hms/dbmi/farhat/ye12/who/matrix`)
 2. Visualize numbers of resistant vs. susceptible isolates with each variant.
 3. Test for whether population structure correction significantly affects results.